thoughtbot/guides/javascript/README.md

   (`null` or `undefined`).
 - Prefer [arrow functions] `=>`, over the `function` keyword except when defining classes or methods.
-- Use semicolons at the end of each statement.
-- Prefer single quotes.
 - Prefer ES6 [destructuring] over object literal notation.
 - Use ES6 [spread] and [rest] operator wherever possible for a cleaner code.
 - Use `PascalCase` for classes, `lowerCamelCase` for variables and functions,